kbraziun/website/content/project/aces/index.md

 date = 2016-04-27T00:00:00

 # Project summary to display on homepage.
 summary = "Specific project: Wisconsin agricultural system responses to climate change and extreme events.
-Funded by Wisconsin Alumni Research Foundation (UW2020 Initiative)."
+Funded by Wisconsin Alumni Research Foundation (UW2020 Initiative).
+Photo: Sam Zipper"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`